-Note that, LAWS \citep{LAWS} only considers the spatial information and applies a diagonal smoothing kernel with a homogenous bandwidth to estimate the weight.
-In comparison, to integrate the neighborhood information encoded by both $\s$ and $U(\s)$, we have developed a more sophisticated kernel estimation procedure that allows both non-orthogonal kernel components and heterogeneous bandwidth magnitudes.
+We remark that, LAWS \citep{LAWS} only considered the spatial information and applied a diagonal smoothing kernel with a homogenous bandwidth to estimate the weight.
+In comparison, to integrate the neighborhood information encoded by both $\s$ and $U(\s)$, we develop a more sophisticated kernel estimation procedure that allows both non-orthogonal kernel components and heterogeneous bandwidth magnitudes.